igorski/MWEngine/README.md

 through the PATH settings of your system (or adjust the shell scripts accordingly).
 Note: the NDK platform version is defined in _project.properties_.

-After compiling the C++ code, the SWIG wrappers will generate the _nl.igorski.lib.audio.mwengine-namespace, making the code available to Java.
+After compiling the C++ code, the SWIG wrappers will generate the _nl.igorski.lib.audio.mwengine_-namespace, making the code available to Java.

 You can create the .APK package and deploy it instantly onto an attached device / emulator by using Gradle e.g. :